James McAuley

-James Phillip McAuley (12 October 1917 – 15 October 1976) was an Australian academic, poet, journalist, literary critic and a prominent convert to Roman Catholicism.
+James Phillip McAuley (12 October 1917 – 15 October 1976) was an Australian academic, poet, journalist, literary critic, and a prominent convert to Roman Catholicism.
 He was involved in the Ern Malley poetry hoax.

 Life and career

 McAuley was born in Lakemba, a suburb of Sydney.
 He was educated at Fort Street High School and then attended Sydney University, where he majored in English, Latin and philosophy (which he studied under John Anderson.
 In 1937 he edited Hermes, the annual literary journal of the University of Sydney Union, in which many of his early poems, beginning in 1935, were published until 1941.

 He began his life as an Anglican and was sometime organist and choirmaster at Holy Trinity Church, Dulwich Hill, in Sydney.
-He lost his Christian faith as a younger man.

 In 1943, he was commissioned as a lieutenant in the militia for the Australian Army and served in Melbourne (DORCA) and Canberra.
 After the war he also spent time in New Guinea, which he regarded as his second "spiritual home".
 There he is rumoured to have shot a Japanese soldier dead on Manus Island in order to satisfy his curiosity about what it was like to kill somebody.

 McAuley came to prominence in the wake of the 1943–44 Ern Malley hoax.
 With fellow poet Harold Stewart, McAuley concocted sixteen nonsense poems in a pseudo-experimental modernist style.
 These were then sent to the young editor of the literary magazine Angry Penguins, Max Harris.
 The poems were raced to publication by Harris and Australia's most celebrated literary hoax was set in motion.

 Peter Coleman considered that "no one else in Australian letters has so effectively exposed or ridiculed modernist verse, leftie politics and mindless liberalism".